Mikaela/mikaela.github.io/_posts/2018-10-21-dnscrypt-proxy-quick-dirty-debian.md

 1. Update your local apt cache `sudo apt update` and install curl that will be used for downloading the package from Debian `sudo apt-get install curl`

-Check the version number at [Debian's dnscrypt-proxy package download page](https://packages.debian.org/sid/amd64/dnscrypt-proxy/download and fix it below):
+Check the version number at [Debian's dnscrypt-proxy package download page](https://packages.debian.org/sid/amd64/dnscrypt-proxy/download) and fix it
+below:

 2: download the package`curl -LO https://deb.debian.org/debian/pool/main/d/dnscrypt-proxy/dnscrypt-proxy_2.0.16-2_amd64.deb`